£1000 of BOOKIES FREE BETS

 Sportingbet are the only major online betting company to have closed its affiliate program and stopped paying its affiliate business partners.
 There was outcry at the unethical behaviour and after a gap of a few years the crafty firm re-opened the program and tried to forget what it did.
 But the damage has never been undone.

 Having taken the step to start again, they showed their attitude had not changed.
 In 2009 they changed their terms and conditions retrospectively for affiliates and business partners, shortening the length of the time they would pay commission on referrals from lifetime to 24 months, destroying any fragile trust that had begun to develop towards SBT.
+Despite a change of ownership in 2012, this clause still remains.

 Its attitude to its affiliates remains abysmal, with many reported complaints of revenue terms being changed at will and aggressive email correspondences threatening to withhold payments for minor issues.
 The firm still has significant ethical and communication issues that affect their public profile negatively within the industry, and particularly among affiliates.